NewNetMike/Discord-Cleverbot/README.md

 UserToken
 channelID
 ```
-Then run with command prompt: `main.py account.txt` OR `clever.exe account.txt`
+Then run the bot with command prompt: `main.py account.txt` OR `clever.exe account.txt`